disruptive-technologies/terraform-provider-dt/docs/resources/notification_rule.md

 Required:

 - `body` (String) The body of the email.
+- `subject` (String) The subject of the email.

+Optional:

+- `contact_groups` (List of String) Contact groups can optionally be used instead of recipients.
+    								Format: "organizations/{organization_id}/contactGroups/{contact_group_id}".
 - `recipients` (List of String) The email addresses to send the email to.
 Must be valid email addresses and use all lowercase letters.
-- `subject` (String) The subject of the email.

 <a id="nestedatt--actions--phone_call_config"></a>